devzeb/blog-scripts/2024-01-03_lwip_on_linux_or_unixoid_systems/2024-01-03_lwip_on_linux_or_unixoid_systems.md

 When `tapif_init` is called, multiple things happen:
 - A new TAP interface is created on the host system. \
 (This operation requires the application to run with root privileges, which is a security concern.
 There is also the option of creating the TAP device (with root privileges) before starting the application.
 See [this section](#create-the-tap-device-before-starting-the-application-make-the-application-not-require-root-privileges) for more information.) \
-On Linux, the default device is `/dev/net/tun`, and it has the interface name `tap0`.
-The default settings can be changed by defining the macros `DEVTAP_DEFAULT_IF` and `DEVTAP` in either `lwipopts.h` or using compiler definitions (through the buildsystem).
+On Linux, the default device-file for the interface is `/dev/net/tun`, and it has the interface name `tap0`.
+The default settings can be changed by defining the macros `DEVTAP_DEFAULT_IF` and `DEVTAP` in either `lwipopts.h` or using compiler definitions (through the build system).
 - A new thread is started that continuously reads from the TAP device (= polling) and passes the received data to lwIP by calling `tapif_input`.

-See [this file](https://github.com/lwip-tcpip/lwip/blob/STABLE-2_2_0_RELEASE/contrib/ports/unix/port/netif/tapif.c) for the implementation of the mechanisms described above.
+The implementation of the mechanisms described above can be seen in [this file of the port](https://github.com/lwip-tcpip/lwip/blob/STABLE-2_2_0_RELEASE/contrib/ports/unix/port/netif/tapif.c).

 #### Make the file c++ compatible
-Unfortunately, the example code in the latest stable branch 2.2.0 of lwIP is not C++ compatible.
+Unfortunately, the example code of the latest stable branch 2.2.0 of lwIP is not C++ compatible.
 I submitted a [pull request](https://github.com/lwip-tcpip/lwip/pull/26) in order to properly fix this issue, but until then, we have to fix it manually in the user code by adding a `extern "C"` block around the include header:
 ```cpp
 extern "C" {
     #include "netif/tapif.h"
 }
 ```

-if we don't do this, and we include the header in a C++ file, we get the following error:
+If we don't do this, and we include the header in a C++ file, we get the following error:
 ```
 lwip_linux_unix_tap_network_interface.cpp:(.text+0x2f): undefined reference to `tapif_init(netif*)'
 ```
-This is because the compiler thinks that `tapif_init` is a function with c++ linkage, because its header file does not contain the `extern "C"` block.
+The reason for this is, that the compiler thinks `tapif_init` is a function with C++ linkage, because its header file with the function declaration does not contain a `extern "C"` block.
-As its implementation is in a C file, it actually has C linkage, which makes the linker think that the function is not defined at all.
+The function definition is in a C file, so it actually has C linkage.
+This makes the linker think that the function is not defined at all, because it is looking for a function with C++ linkage.

 #### Remove the other functions from the example code
-The other functions `default_netif_poll` and `default_netif_shutdown` are actually not used by lwIP, so I just removed them.
+The other functions `default_netif_poll` and `default_netif_shutdown` from the [example code from the Unix port](https://github.com/lwip-tcpip/lwip/blob/STABLE-2_2_0_RELEASE/contrib/ports/unix/example_app/default_netif.c) are actually not used by lwIP.
+It seems that they are dead code, so I just removed them for this example.

 ### Invoke the network interface initialization function
 Now that we have implemented the network interface initialization function, we need to invoke it.